Gravitational radiations of Kerr black hole from warped symmetries: Introduction

-When the Kerr black hole is in or near extreme, the near horizon geometry with $SL(2, R)\times U(1)$ isometry at fixed polar angle can be viewed as WAdS~\cite{Guica:2008mu, Bredberg:2009pv}.
+When the Kerr black hole is in or near extreme, the near horizon geometry with $SL(2, R)\times U(1)$ isometry at fixed polar angle can be viewed as a quotient of WAdS~\cite{Guica:2008mu, Bredberg:2009pv}.
 As mentioned above, the WAdS is conjectured to be dual to the WCFT under Dirichlet-Neumann boundary conditions~\cite{Compere:2009zj}.
-So it is natural be believe that other than the Kerr$/$CFT, the WCFT could be relevant to the microstate description of the Kerr black hole.
-When the Kerr black hole is away from extreme, the warped symmetry is not manifest in the geometry.
-However, in the covariant phase space, by a specific choice of vector fields, the gravitational charges associate to these vector fields can be shown to satisfy the warped conformal algebra with non-trivial central extensions~\cite{Aggarwal:2019iay}.
+So it is natural be believe that other than the Kerr$/$CFT, the WCFT could also be relevant to the microstate description of the Kerr black hole.
+When the Kerr black hole is away from extremality, the warped symmetry is not manifest in the geometry.
+However, in the covariant phase space, by choosing a specific set of vector fields, the covariant charges associate to these vector fields can be shown to satisfy a warped conformal algebra with non-trivial central extensions~\cite{Aggarwal:2019iay}.
 This result will support the WCFT as a possible dual field theory to the Kerr black hole in the non-extreme case.
-Along this line, we will further investigate the scattering amplitudes in a generic Kerr spacetime, and explain the corresponding results in terms of the WCFT thermal correlators.
+Along this line, we will further investigate the scattering amplitudes of perturbations on a generic non-extreme Kerr black hole background, and explain the corresponding results in terms of WCFT thermal correlators.

 This paper is organized as follows.
 Section \ref{sec2} is a review of the properties of the Kerr black hole as well as the corresponding hidden conformal symmetry.
-In section \ref{sec3}, the massless scalar field solutions are discussed in the near and far regions respectively.
-By imposing the boundary conditions and the near-far matching, the Kerr black hole absorption probability of the scalar flux is calculated at infinity.
-The dual calculations of the absorption probability as well as the retarded Green's function are further performed in the WCFT.
-In section \ref{sec4}, we generalise the analysis to the higher spin perturbations on the Kerr black hole background.
+In section \ref{sec3}, the solutions to the wave equation of a massless scalar perturbation are discussed in the near and far regions, respectively.
+The retarded Green's function and the absorption probability of the scalar flux at infinity are calculated by imposing an ingoing boundary condition at the horizon of the Kerr black hole.
+The holographic descriptions of the retarded Green's function as well as the absorption probability are carried out in the WCFT.
+In section \ref{sec4}, we generalize the analysis to higher spin perturbations on the Kerr black hole background.
 Section \ref{sec5} is for summary and discussion.